 AECC supplies wholesale electricity to 17 of the state's electric distribution cooperatives.
-Collectively, Arkansas' electric cooperatives provide electricity on the retail level to approximately 500,000 homes, farms and businesses in Arkansas and surrounding states..
+Collectively, Arkansas' electric cooperatives provide electricity on the retail level to more than 500,000 homes, farms and businesses in Arkansas and surrounding states..

 |Carl E. Bailey Generating Station||Augusta, AR|